JIMsZHOU/INFO6205_302/GeneticAlgorithm/Readme.md

 Zhouwei Wang (001443886)`

 * We use maven and junit4 in the project, please check when you run the project
+* All description about our idea, design, and experiment output is in Powerpoint file.
+And the unit test output is in unitTest.pdf file

 ### Problem description
 Use genetic algorithm to do the picture generation.
 Use components (Genes) to consist a picture (Individual, presented by 2D-Array).
 Store all pictures in a Priority Queue (Population), and let the fittest serval picture survive.